FarisDou/Microsoft-Sentinel-SIEM/README.md

 ![vivaldi_JRZZok9EsC](https://user-images.githubusercontent.com/109401839/235337271-a832ca24-7dbd-443c-a2f6-70df71664de2.png)

-Based on the results, I willl conclude this to be a True Positive.
+Based on the results, I willl conclude this to be a False Positive.

+You maybe wondering why?
+It is because even after these "successful" attempts, we can see they kept trying to bruteforce in.
+In addition, if we filter the activity, there is not any actual successful login attempts.
+We inspected the action from this IP Address, and the main issue is the persistence of this Threat Actor.
+With enough time, they could breach into the system.

+-   If true positive, continue.
+If false-positive, close.

+Since it is a false positive, but the network security is bad.
+We will continue.
+This sort of traffic should not be reaching the VM in the first place.

 ### Incident 2 - Possible Privilege Escalation - Working Incidents and Incident Response
 <details close>